starcard-org/rally-io-oauth-sample-app/README.md

 * GET /register\
-This endpoint submits developer credentials to Rally and memorizes newly acquired access and refresh tokens
+This endpoint submits developer credentials to Rally and memorizes newly acquired access and refresh tokens.

 * GET /refresh \
 This endpoint submits the refresh token to Rally and obtain a new